tevaughan/modgraph/README.md

 follows the edges of the graph until either
 - the orbit terminates in a node that maps to itself, or
 - the orbit enters a cycle consisting of two or more nodes.

+The "orbit" of n is just the sequence of numbers consisting of n, the square of n, the square of the square of n, the square of the square of the square of n, etc.

 The `modgraph` program allows one to pick a modulus and then easily and quickly to see and to interact with a three-dimensional rendering of the graphs